How to make loom bands for beginners – everything you need to know

-Take the band at the very bottom of the loom (the peg you started on) and hook an S clip into both loops of the band on this outer loom band.
+Take the band at the very bottom of the loom (the peg you started on) and hook an S clip into both loops of the band.

 Secured both loops of the end band? (in our case the red one).
 Great!
 Your bracelet is ready for the big reveal.
 Now gently tug the end band with the S clip in place up to pull the bracelet off the loom.
 Do this all the way down the loom until you get to the end loop.

-Finally, secure other half of the S clip that isn’t currently being used on to the band at the other end of the bracelet to complete your bracelet!
+Finally, secure the other half of the S clip onto the band at the other end to complete your bracelet!